yathit/ydndb-website-content/ydn-db/doc/query/key-joining.markdown

       throw e;
     });

-The inner loop, publisher, iterate the number of licenses times.
-Whereas the outer loop, license iterate only once.
-The result is the same if we flip the loop order since the joins are commutative.
-However run time is not the same.
+This first sets up the `nested_loop` callback and then uses `db.scan` with the two KeyRange filter iterators.
+The callback advances and restarts the iterators in order to make an outer loop of the `license` index and an inner loop of the `publisher` index.
+The `license` index iterates through only once, advancing only after iterating through the entire `publisher` index.
+The result is the same if we flip the loop order since joins are commutative, but run time is not the same.
 This is the subject of query optimization.

-The inner loop result can be cached into the memory.
-This lead to hash merge algorithm.
+The inner loop result could be cached into the memory.
+This leads to hash merge algorithm.

 ### Sorted-merge join

-In the above example, we noticed that the results of both iterators are sorted by ascending order of primary key since we held constant on index key.
+In the above example, we notice that the results of both iterators are sorted in ascending order of the primary key since we held the index key constant.
 If the results of all filters are sorted, we can advance the iterator skipping keys not in the filter.
-This make sorted join algorithm independent of number of records in the object store.
+This makes the sorted join algorithm speed independent of number of records in the object store.

     match_keys = [];
     var sorted_join = function(keys, values) {